ibm-cloud-docs/account/email.md

 ### Unsubscribing from the distribution list

-To unsubscribe, use the unsubscribe link in the footer of any email that is sent from the distribution list.
+To unsubscribe, use the link in the footer of any email that is sent from the distribution list.

 ## Adding webhooks to a distribution list
 {: webhook-distribution-list}

 In addition to adding email addresses, you can also add up to 10 webhooks to a distribution list.
-You can manage the notification distribution list from the [Notification preferences page](https://cloud.ibm.com/user/notifications), under **Additional notification preferences** section, or from the {{site.data.keyword.Bluemix_notm}} console.
-Creating and using webhooks allow the administrator to configure an application to receive asynchronous notifications whenever an event occurs on the IBM Cloud Platform.
+Account administrators can create and use webhooks to configure an application to receive asynchronous notifications whenever a platform event occurs.
 The registered webhooks send the information to the specified URL in the form of an HTTP POST request with a JSON payload.
 The content-type of the request is `application/json`.

-When you receive a notification through a webhook, a payload will be sent to your given webhook endpoint (URL).
+When you receive a notification through a webhook, a payload is be sent to your given webhook endpoint (URL).
 See the following example:

 ```
 {